George XII of Georgia: Crises

 The decree is nonetheless never cancelled by the King, who spent his last years fearing the outcomes of his pro-Russian orientation.
-In September 1795, the Persian army invaded Kartl-Kakheti and defeated the small Georgian forces at the Battle of Krtsanisi, which ended in a humiliating defeat for Heraclius II, who saw his capital Tbilisi burned down and pillaged.
-George, in charge of the Kakhetian contingent, was blamed for the loss as he failed to reach Tbilisi in time, held back by his troops' hunger and disease in Sighnaghi.
+In September 1795, the Persian army invaded Kartli-Kakheti and defeated the small Georgian forces at the Battle of Krtsanisi, which ended in a humiliating defeat for Heraclius II, who saw his capital Tbilisi burned down and pillaged.
+George, in charge of the Kakhetian contingent, was blamed for the loss as he failed to reach Tbilisi in time, held back by his troops' hunger and disease in Signagi.

 George was nonetheless forgiven by his father after the battle and tasked with reconquering the capital.
 In the summer of 1796, George and his Kakhetian soldiers, aided by Russian colonel Sirikhnev and his forces, retook Tbilisi and chased down the Persian garrison.
 The prince was then charged with rebuilding the capital, while Heraclius II moved to Telavi.
 In Tbilisi, Prince George rebuilt the main bridge of the city and organized the repopulation of the capital, while using his diplomatic skills to avoid a Lezgin-Ottoman invasion.

 In December, George took on the regency of the kingdom as his father became too weak to govern.
 On December 7, to preserve the family unity, he signed an act recognizing his younger brother Iulon as his heir.
 The king died on January 12, 1798, at 77 years old, at the Telavi Palace, recently rebuilt by George.